Excitement is in the air as Las Vegas prepares to welcome a strong lineup of new hotels in the near future.

 Upcoming Las Vegas Hotels

 Something old is new again.
-After being rebranded the SLS and undergoing a renovation in 2014, the North Strip property is returning to its old name of the Sahara.
+After being rebranded the SLS and undergoing a renovation in 2014, the North Strip property has returned to its old name of the Sahara.
 The decision was made after the resort was sold to the Meruelo Group, which successfully transformed the property once known as the MGM Grand in Reno to the impressive Grand Sierra Resort.
 Founder Alex Meruelo is committing $100 million to the project, which has already revealed upgraded hotel rooms and casino space.
-Expect a revamped restaurant, entertainment, and nightlife lineup to be announced before the name change takes effect in Fall 2019.
-Recent additions include Uno Mas Street Tacos, Casbar Lounge and the pending arrival of a new high limit gaming room.
+Expect a revamped restaurant, entertainment, and nightlife lineup to be announced now that the official name change has taken effect.
+Recent additions include Uno Mas Street Tacos, Casbar Lounge and the arrival of a new high limit gaming room.

 Circa to Redefine the Image of Fremont Street